Multilingual Family Services – English

 The OISFS also provides phone referral services in Spanish and Korean for families with questions and concerns related to school matters.
 LEP parents may call the Mutilingual Call Center and leave messages in their native language.
 The phone calls are checked daily to support LEP parents who are speakers of Korean or Spanish.

 The HCPSS benefits from the annual enrollment of international exchange students in our high schools.
 These students, coming to the U.S. through exchange programs approved by the Council on Standards for International Education Travel (CSIET), are here for a one-year stay with a host family.
 After one year they return to school in their own country to complete their studies.

 - Council on Standards for International Educational Travel (CSIET)

 - Administrative Guidelines for the Registration, Enrollment and Placement of International Exchange Students (IES) in HCPSS

-The International Parent Leadership Program (IPLP) is held in the fall and is designed to help international parents navigate the school system and develop the confidence to serve as advocates for their children.
+The Multilingual Parent Leadership Program is held in the fall and is designed to help international parents navigate the school system and develop the confidence to serve as advocates for their children.
 This six-week program also provides training for international parents to assume leadership roles in schools and the community.